Deadpool 2: Filming

 Leitch worked closely with Sela, the pair having previously collaborated on Leitch's earlier films, to acknowledge the aesthetic of the first film while expanding the look of the sequel to match the new situations and characters introduced.
-The pair created specific shot lists and plans for blocking out scenes before they arrived on set, and were very particular about the colors they used; they planned the color palette of the entire film, and also produced color wheels detailing specific palettes for each set piece.
+The pair created specific shot lists and plans for blocking out scenes before they arrived on set and were very particular about the colors they used; they planned the color palette of the entire film and also produced color wheels detailing specific palettes for each set piece.
 These color wheels were sometimes adjusted several days into the filming of a sequence after digital intermediate work revealed a different look than Leitch and Sela had been anticipating.
 Elements that were carried over from the first film included the "moodiness" and saturation of scenes set in Deadpool's apartment, and the contrast with blacks in action sequences, while Cable's future had a new aesthetic unlike anything in the first film.
-Another example of these color wheels was the sequence in which Firefist is introduced, with Leitch taking advantage of the scene being set during day to overemphasize the lighting and create a general sepia/orange tone that represented the fire abilities the character displays.
+Another example of these color wheels was the sequence in which Firefist is introduced, with Leitch taking advantage of the scene being set during the day to overemphasize the lighting and create a general sepia/orange tone that represented the fire abilities the character displays.
 This aesthetic met the storytelling needs of the scene as well as the practicalities of the filmmaking process.
 Because the film was shot digitally, Sela worked with Vantage Film to develop custom lenses that created the "texture and flavor" he wanted for it where he otherwise would have manipulated the exposure and development of film stock to achieve the same effect.

 On August 14, stunt woman Joi "SJ" Harris died in a motorcycle accident after losing control and crashing into Shaw Tower.
 Harris was working on the film as a stunt performer for the first time and had only joined the production a week before.
 Harris was not wearing a helmet because the character she was portraying, Domino, does not wear one in the scene, and there had not been time since she joined the film to create one for her to fit underneath the Domino wig.
 She had two full days of rehearsing the stunt as well as five more attempts on the day of the accident.
 Veteran stunt double Melissa Stubbs had been available and willing to do the stunt, but the inexperienced Harris was preferred due to her skin color being a match for Beetz.
 This decision was criticized by multiple stunt professionals, with many noting that Harris' experiences racing motorcycles did not necessarily qualify her as an able stunt performer.
-Production was shut down immediately after the incident, but resumed two days later.
+Production was shut down immediately after the incident but resumed two days later.
 With this news also came reports that the film's crew were "enduring very long hours" and were "exhausted by the schedule", with the studio confirming that some days had increased from the scheduled 12–13 hours filming to over 15 hours.
 The film's credits includes a dedication to the stuntwoman that reads "In memory of Sequana Harris".